 The CWG-Stewardship recommends an IANA Function Review (IFR), which would review PTI’s performance against the ICANN-PTI Contract and the SOW.
 The IFR would be obliged to take into account multiple input sources including community comments, CSC evaluations, reports submitted by PTI, and recommendations for technical or process improvements.
 The outcomes of reports submitted to the CSC, and reviews and comments received on these reports during the relevant time period will be included as input to the IFR.
 The IFR would also review the SOW to determine if any amendments should be recommended.
 The IFR mandate is strictly limited to evaluation against the SOW and does not include any evaluation relating to policy or contracting issues that are not part of the ICANN-PTI IANA functions contract or the SOW.
 In particular it does not include issues related to policy development and adoption processes, or contract enforcement measures between contracted registries and ICANN.

 The first IFR is recommended to take place no more than two years after the transition is complete.
-After the initial review, the periodic IFR should occur every five years.
+After the initial review, the periodic IFR should occur at no more than five-year intervals.
 The IFR should be outlined in the ICANN Bylaws and included as a “fundamental bylaw” as part of the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AOC) review.
 These “fundamental bylaws” would be ICANN bylaws that would require the prior approval of the multistakeholder community to approve or amend.
 The members of the IANA Function Review Team (IFRT) would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons from other communities.
 While the IFRT is intended to be a smaller group, it will be open to non-member “participants” in much the same way as the CWG-Stewardship.

 While the IFR will normally be scheduled based on a regular five-year cycle with other ICANN reviews, a Special IANA Function Review (Special IFR) may also be initiated under certain circumstances, as discussed in the following section.